Table of Contents

 “Our business is built on sustainability and we aim to provide our customers with carbon-neutral products from our natural sources to their front door.
 That is why we work with ShipBob to offset carbon emissions from our ecommerce supply chain.

 Minimise upfront investment and maximise positive impact on the planet by utilising the simplest way to incorporate sustainability into your brand’s operations, carbon offsetting.”

 Fannar Jonsson, Quality and Environment Manager at Blue Lagoon Skincare

 How to reduce carbon emissions from shipping

 In addition to going carbon-neutral, it is important to also focus on reducing emissions throughout the supply chain.
-Here are different ways your business can reduce carbon emissions during the fulfillment and shipping process.
+Here are different ways your business can reduce carbon emissions during the fulfilment and shipping process.

 Use recycled & recyclable packing materials

 With more people shopping online than ever before, more packing materials are being used to pack and ship orders, leaving the customer responsible for disposing waste.
-Eco-friendly packaging can help minimize waste and add a sustainable practice to your business.
+Eco-friendly packaging can help minimise waste and add a sustainable practice to your business.

 For some ecommerce businesses, your packaging is almost as important as your products.
 Packing materials should not only ensure that items are delivered safely, but there should also be a focus on sustainably.